Time to Look at Girls: Adolescent Girls Migration and Development

 - Lisbon International Film Festival

-7th HumanDoc International Documentary Film Festival, Warsaw (in competition)
+7th HumanDoc International Documentary Film Festival, Warsaw (awarded the Grand Prix for the best foreign film)

 Eritrean Migratory Trajectories of Adolescence in Khartoum: (Im)mobility, Identities, and Social Media